 “In about four months, people are running,” Dr. Warren says.
 “In about six to eight months, people who have had ACL reconstruction can actively participate in sports.”

-Scientists at Hospital for Special Surgery have spent decades investigating the function of the ACL and the best methods for repairing injury.
+Scientists at HSS have spent decades investigating the function of the ACL and the best methods for repairing injury.
 Recent efforts have involved understanding ACL injuries and patient experiences through prospective clinical research registries.